AckerlyXu/heima/articles/documentdb/documentdb-consistency-levels.md

 2. In the **DocumentDB (NoSQL)** blade, select the database account to modify.
 3. In the account blade, click **Default consistency**.
 4. In the **Default Consistency** blade, select the new consistency level and click **Save**.

     ![Screen shot highlighting the Settings icon and Default Consistency entry](./media/documentdb-consistency-levels/database-consistency-level-1.png)

-> [AZURE.NOTE]
+> [!NOTE]
-> Configuring the default consistency level is not supported within the [Azure DocumentDB Emulator](/documentation/articles/documentdb-nosql-local-emulator).
+> Configuring the default consistency level is not supported within the [Azure DocumentDB Emulator](./documentdb-nosql-local-emulator.md).

 ## Consistency levels for queries
 By default, for user defined resources, the consistency level for queries is the same as the consistency level for reads.
 By default, the index is updated synchronously on each insert, replace, or delete of a document to the collection.
 This enables the queries to honor the same consistency level as that of the document reads.
 While DocumentDB is write optimized and supports sustained volumes of document writes, synchronous index maintenance and serving consistent queries, you can configure certain collections to update their index lazily.
 Lazy indexing further boosts the write performance and is ideal for bulk ingestion scenarios when a workload is primarily read-heavy.